uwescience/DSSG2020-Disinformation/motivation.md

 * Building model alternatives and performing cross-model-validation

-The team will be building a variety of models and performing their validation to make an aware decision about the final model.
-The assessment of a model against the suitability and context of the problem will help reduce subjectivity around the outcomes further.
+The team built a variety of models and performed their validation tests to make an informed decision about the final model.
+The assessment of a model against the suitability and context of the problem helped further reduce subjectivity around the outcomes.

 ---